TebaldiLab/cellmarkeraccordion/README.md

 # cellmarkeraccordion
 ### R package for automatically annotating and interpreting single-cell populations.
 ## Installation
-To install the cellmarkeraccordion package directly from GitHub the devtools package is required.
-If not already installed on your system, run
+To install the <strong>cellmarkeraccordion</strong> package directly from GitHub, the devtools package is required.
+If not already installed on your system, run:
 ```bash
 install.packages("devtools")
 ```
-Otherwise, load devtools and install the cellmarkeraccordion by
+Otherwise, load devtools and install the <strong>cellmarkeraccordion</strong> by:
 ```bash
 library(devtools)
 install_github("TebaldiLab/cellmarkeraccordion", dependencies = TRUE)
 ```
 ## Loading
-To load the cellmarkeraccordion run
+To load the <strong>cellmarkeraccordion</strong>, run:
 ```bash
 library(cellmarkeraccordion)
 library(Seurat)
 library(data.table)
 ```
 ## Input data
-All the functions of the <strong>cellmarkeraccordion</strong> accept as input either a Seurat object or a raw or normalized count matrix.
+All the functions of the <strong>cellmarkeraccordion</strong> accept as input either a Seurat object (version 4 or 5 are supported) or a matrix with raw or normalized counts.
-As an example we used a dataset of Peripheral Blood Mononuclear Cells (PBMC) freely available from 10X Genomics.
+As an introductory example, we used a dataset of Peripheral Blood Mononuclear Cells (PBMC) freely available from 10X Genomics.
-Load the raw counts and create a Seurat object
+First, load the raw counts and create a Seurat object:
 ```bash
 data(counts) #raw counts
 # Create Seurat Object
 data <- CreateSeuratObject(counts = counts, min.cells = 3, min.features = 200)
 ```
-Process and cluster the data
+Then, process and cluster the data with a standard Seurat workflow:
 ```bash
 data <- NormalizeData(data)
 data <- FindVariableFeatures(data, selection.method = "vst", nfeatures = 2000)